-The modeled Containment Spray System actuation from the containment analysis is based on a response time associated with exceeding the containment High-3 pressure setpoint to achieving full flow through the containment spray nozzles.
-The Containment Spray System total response time of 88.1 seconds includes Diesel Generator (DG) startup (for loss of offsite power), sequencing of equipment, containment spray pump startup, and spray line filling (Ref.
+The modeled Containment Spray System actuation from the LOCA | containment analysis is based on a response time associated with exceeding the containment High-3 pressure setpoint to achieving full flow through the containment spray nozzles.
+The Containment Spray System total response time of 110.2 seconds (for the limiting case) includes Diesel | Generator (DG) startup (for loss of offsite power), sequencing of equipment, containment spray pump startup, and spray line filling (Ref.
 5).